 This website contains CSS to make the user experience as comfortable as possible, catering for those that use both light and dark mode user interfaces on their devices.
 It also uses one or two simple colours in very clear ways in order to attract attention and prompt action.

 Remember, the internet is still slow and expensive for the majority of people in the world.
 Every byte counts.
 Nothing is faster than the lack of something which is why there are no webfonts, no icons, no advertisements and certainly no social media tracking beacons on this website.
-It's also as privacy-friendly as I could possibly make it thanks to analytics options like Fathom and the fact I self-host my email newsletter.

 The intention behind all of these choices is to ensure that adamstoner.com loads as fast as possible on almost every device around the world.
 And it works – this very page weighs a meagre 15kb and loads in less than 1/5th of a second – which is probably why so many people ask how it’s made.
 Now you know!